Cirratulidae: Taxonomy

 The genera are poorly defined and Blake undertook a partial revision in 1996.
 He divided them into three groups, the multi-tentaculate genera such as Cirratulus and Cirriformia, the bi-tentaculate soft-substrate genera such as Caulleriella, Chaetozone, Tharyx and the bi-tentaculate hard substrate genera such as Dodecaceria.

 There is considerable confusion as to the phylogenetic relationships in the family and Blake suggests that many species with global distributions will be found to represent species complexes within which some species are presently undescribed.

+Fossil record

+The earliest cirratulid on record, Dodecaceria cretacea (Voigt, 1971), later reclassified as the ichnofossil Caulostrepsis cretacea, was responsible for leaving boring traces on Late Cretaceous coral reefs.
+There's no known Paleocene record, but from the Eocene onwards, reports of cirratulid bioconstructions in South Africa and the Americas are relatively frequent.
+Two species within Diplochaetetes, D. longitubus (Weissermel, 1913) and D. longitubus vermicularis (Weissermel, 1926), are known from Namibian sites.
+The species D. mexicanus (Wilson, 1986) was reported in Oligocene to Miocene fossiliferous sites across multiple locations in the pacific coasts of the Americas, from Mexico to Peru.
+Recent cirratulid bioconstructions found in the same areas are attributed to the genus Dodecaceria.

+Several authors, such as Reish (1952), Fischer et al. (1989, 2000) and Guido et al. (2024) have reported many similarities between Dodecaceria and Diplochaetetes bioconstructions, but whether the two genera should be considered synonyms or not remains unresolved.